-We first asked household members how non-digital and digital photos were organized, displayed, and shared within and outside the home.
+We first asked household members to show us how nondigital and digital photos were organized, displayed, and shared within and outside the home.
+In being shown the collections we became involved as observers in a sharing event, and, while these were artificially caused, it is likely that real sharing events would involve similar actions.
 Next, we asked household members what types of memorabilia - souvenirs, keepsakes and mementos - they collected, what memories were associated with these, and how they displayed them in the home.
-To ground our interviews within actual practices, we asked participants if they would show us (and if we could photograph) the location and the types of photographs and memorabilia they kept (Figure 2 is an example).
+To ground our interviews within actual practices, we asked participants if they would show us (and if we could photograph) the location and the types of photographs and memorabilia they kept (Fig. 2 is an example).
 Interview and touring sessions were semi-structured in order to be opportunistic.
 We often used our questions to probe participant's actual context or asked if we could be shown a particular collection or display as it came up in the interview.
 We also asked participants about collections or displays as we came across them in the tour.
 Finally, we showed families a video demonstration of SOUVENIRS.
 They told us what they thought of it, how they might see themselves using it, and what they disliked or might want to see changed or added to it.
 This aspect of the study is discussed in Section 6.